 KPO Market is More Segmented and Granular

-KPO Employess are Self-Motivated
+KPO Employees are Self-Motivated

 Employees in KPO companies have self-direction.
 They don’t need a script or a marketing spiel to do their job well.
 They are knowledge specialists.
 They make their own decisions and they organize their work according to the instructions of the client.

 A good example of this kind of work is logo design.
 The client shares his ideas on what the logo would like, but the graphic artist ultimately decides what the conceptual design would be.
-Several versions of the logo are presented to the client as collaterals.

 KPO Workers Directly Report to the Client